shambo-rambo/3-CSS-Positioning/Activity-THREE-CSS-Positioning/Challenge/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * What is the `z-index` property?

-Use [Google](https://www.google.com) or another search engine to research this.